 The rights to extract water from the Santa Maria Groundwater Basin have been in litigation since the late 1990s.
-By stipulation and Court action three separate management areas were established, the Northern Cities Management Area, the Nipomo Mesa Management Area (NMMA) and the Santa Maria Valley Management Area.
-Each management area was directed to form a group of technical experts to continue to study and evaluate the characteristics and conditions of each management area and present their findings to the Court in the form of an Annual Report.
+By stipulation and Court action, three separate management areas were established in 2008 as a result of such litigation: the Northern Cities Management Area (NCMA), the Nipomo Mesa Management Area (NMMA) and the Santa Maria Valley Management Area (SMVMA).
+The Court directed monitoring parties of each management area to form a group of technical experts to continue to study and evaluate the characteristics and conditions of each management area and to annually present their findings to the Court in the form of an Annual Report.

-This 6th Annual Report - Calendar Year 2013 is a joint effort of the NMMA Technical Group (TG).
+This 8th Annual Report - Calendar Year 2015 is a joint effort of the NMMA Technical Group (TG).
 The requirement contained in the Judgment for the production of an Annual Report is as follows:

 Within one hundred and twenty days after each Year, the Management Area Engineers will file an Annual Report with the Court.
-The Annual Report will summarize the results of the Monitoring Program, changes in groundwater supplies, and any threats to Groundwater supplies.
+The Annual Report will summarize the results of the Monitoring Program, changes in groundwater supplies, and any threats to groundwater supplies.
 The Annual Report shall also include a tabulation of Management Area water use, including Imported Water availability and use, Return Flow entitlement and use, other Developed Water availability and use, and Groundwater use.
 Any Stipulating Party may object to the Monitoring Program, the reported results, or the Annual Report by motion.

-This Annual Report is organized into ten sections that present: the general background of the litigation and some of the requirements imposed by the Court, a description of the Basin, Data Collection, Water Supply and Demand, Hydrologic Inventory, Groundwater Conditions, Analysis of Groundwater Conditions, Other Considerations, Recommendations; and References.
+This Annual Report is organized into ten sections which present: the general background of the litigation and some of the requirements imposed by the Court, a description of the Basin, a summary of data collection, water supply and demand, hydrologic inventory, and groundwater conditions, an analysis of groundwater conditions, and a presentation of other considerations, recommendations, and references.

-Five appendices are also included in the Annual Report: Appendix A - NMMA Monitoring Program, Appendix B - NMMA Water Shortage Conditions and Response Plan, Appendix C - Well Management Plan, Appendix D - Data Acquisition Protocols for Groundwater Level Measurements for the NMMA, and Appendix E - Additional Data.
-Five annual reports have previously been prepared, spanning calendar years 2008 to 2012 (NMMA, 2009, 2010, 2011, 2012, and 2013).
+Five appendices are also included in the Annual Report: Appendix A - Monitoring Program, Appendix B - Water Shortage Conditions and Response Plan, Appendix C - Well Management Plan, Appendix D - Data Acquisition Protocols for Groundwater Level Measurements for the NMMA, and Appendix E - Additional Data.
+Seven annual reports have previously been prepared, spanning calendar years 2008 to 2014 (NMMA, 2009, 2010, 2011, 2012, 2013, 2014, and 2015).